 Latest Free Agent Content:

-- Oilers Should Target These 4 Free Agents
+- Canucks Should Target 3 Remaining Free Agents

 One would have to assume that his lack of point production and underwhelming performance post-trade deadline with the Dallas Stars is why his stock has gone down.
 The contract projections are certainly very high, so expect a one-year deal on an inexpensive contract when he gets an offer.